JWChin-Lab/Chi-Tv1/README.md

  /ˈkaɪtiː/ ('ky-tee')

+ *On publication, this Github repository will be made public*

 Pipeline creates tRNAs for use in genetic code expansion. tRNAs are designed to be active, orthogonal to the E. coli machinery, and recognised by their corresponding synthetase.

 ## Requirements